proferabg/EdiZon-Overlay/README.md

     00000000 00000000 00000000

 This will create a submenu called ***Item Codes*** with ***Items x999*** being a cheat in that submenu.

+You can also disable the submenu feature (skips submenu items in cheat file).
+To do so, insert the following at the very top of the file.

+    [--DisableSubmenus--]
+    00000000 00000000 00000000

 Warning: Having too many cheats at once can lead to stability issues and can crash.